Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation and signal extraction strategy

-During the evaluation step, in contrast to the parameterized BDT---where the hypothesized resonance mass is assigned to all MC (signal and background) and data events at each mass point---we instead assign all signal masses used in the BDT training to the background and data events (following the same method as that used during the BDT training).
-We refer to this procedure as the ``mass-averaged'' BDT.
+During the evaluation step, in contrast to the nominal parametrized BDT---where the hypothesized resonance mass is assigned to all MC (signal and background) and data events at each mass point---we instead assign all signal masses used in the BDT training to the background and data events (following the same method as that used during the BDT training).
+We refer to this procedure as the modified parametrized BDT.

-In the parameterized approach, the background BDT score (\bdtscore) varies with different resonance masses, requiring a large number of background histograms.
-In the mass-averaged approach, however, the background \bdtscore remain identical for a given BDT, which avoids generating an excessive number of background templates.
+In the nominal parametrized approach, the background BDT score (\bdtscore) varies with different resonance masses, requiring a large number of background histograms.
+In the modified parametrized approach, however, the background \bdtscore remains identical for a given BDT, which avoids generating an excessive number of background templates.

 A comparison of the results obtained using these two evaluation methods shows that they are very similar, with the differences becoming negligible as the resonance mass increases.